-This lesson talks you through some of the skills you need to complete multiple choice listening questions in IELTS.
-While the format of the listening is part 2 – you get to listen to a tour guide – the same skills apply to the rest of the listening test too.
-You will also find a multiple choice listening practice exercise at the end of the lesson.
+This lesson is about the skills you need for multiple choice listening questions in IELTS.
+While the format of the listening is part 2, the same skills apply to the rest of the listening test too.
+There is a multiple choice listening practice exercise at the end of the lesson.

 Multiple Choice questions – easy or difficult?

 In some ways, the multiple choice listening questions look much easier than other types of question.
 You do not need to write any words down and there is no problem with spelling – all you need to do is circle the correct letter/option and in parts one and two there are only 3 options.
 Easy peasy?
 Not always.

 The problem with these types of question is that very often there will be two answers that sound as if they could be correct – especially if you use a “key word” strategy where you concentrate on a few words in the question.
 If you don’t read, understand and concentrate on the whole question, it can be easy to go wrong.